Pre-Employment Screening Costs: Manual vs. Automated Compared

 Across the EU

-According to the PwC Global Economic Crime Survey 2024 (2,500 companies in 63 countries), 46% of respondents experienced an economic crime incident in the last two years — many caused by their own employees.
-Screening costs therefore must always be weighed against fraud risk, not just against pure personnel time.
-A single prevented incident often amortizes several years of screening budget.
+According to the PwC Global Economic Crime Survey 2024 (2,500 companies in 63 countries), 46% of respondents experienced an economic crime in the last two years — many by their own employees.
+Screening costs must therefore always be measured against fraud risk, not just pure personnel time.
+A single prevented incident often pays back several years of screening budget.

 When each option makes sense